-What happens when a world class jazz singer returns to her Appalachian folk/country roots, then meets up with a veteran blues/rock guitarist who is also a gifted singer-songwriter?
-L.A. based Diane Hubka & The Sun Canyon Band brings new life to celebrated genres from Texas swing to delta blues, from lilting ballads to heartland country rock.
+What happens when a world class jazz singer returns to her Appalachian folk roots, and meets up with a veteran blues/rock guitarist who is also a gifted singer-songwriter?
+L.A. based Diane Hubka & The Sun Canyon Band brings new life to a wide variety of celebrated genres, from Texas swing to delta blues, from lilting ballads to heartland country rock.
 With Diane’s honey-toned vocals and rhythm guitar, Rick Mayock’s expressive guitar work, melodic vocals, and genre-defying originals and a dynamic rhythm section, the band interprets traditional songs as if they were written today, taking the listener along for a joyful ride!